 There are very few bog hepatics apart from Cephalozia bicuspidata, Calypogeia fissa, C. muelleriana and Gymnocolea inflata.
 The Eastern Moors are slightly richer in this respect than the High Peak.
 Kurzia sylvatica, Mylia anomala and Cephalozia connivens occur in small quantity, notably on Leash Fen, and Odontoschisma fluitans (Cladopodiella fluitans) has a few localities, for example at Hipper Sick.
 C. connivens is known also from White Path Moss, and there is just a single recent record of Odontoschisma sphagni, growing with Mylia anomala on the Derwent Moors near Ladybower Tor.

-Splachnum ampullaceum has been recorded several times in the area around Stoke Flat on the Eastern Moors and once further north near Moscar by the Derwent Moors.
+Splachnum ampullaceum has been recorded several times in the area around Stoke Flat and at Totley Moss on the Eastern Moors and once further north near Moscar by the Derwent Moors.

 Woodlands of the Dark Peak

 The High Peak has only tiny fragments of deciduous woodland.
 More substantial woods occur along the ‘edges’ of the Eastern Moors, notably at Ladybower and Priddock Woods to the north, around Padley and Grindleford, and at Bar Brook and Gardom’s Edge.
 Further south in the Derwent Valley there are important woods near Beeley and Hall Dale.
 Most of these woods have rocky streams falling down from the moors.